Decision Intelligence Platform

 "Score options in a matrix"

-Map the hidden structure of how factors connect
+Map the hidden structure of how criteria connect

 Real committees.
 Real decisions.
 Real outcomes.